Considering adoption in Texas? Know your options!

 If the birth mother and father are not married, and he has not been declared the legal father, a Waiver of Interest can be signed by him prior to the birth.
 This document gives his consent for an adoption to take place.
 Even if he is not currently involved in the decision-making process for the child’s future, Texas law still requires that Upbring, as the child placing agency, makes a documented effort to notify him and gain his consent whenever possible.

 Upbring will facilitate the signing of all legal documents, and the court will not require a parent to appear in person to state their wishes for adoption.
+Instead, Upbring staff will appear in court on your behalf.

 How much does it cost to have Upbring facilitate the signing of legal documents?